A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers

-The latter effects are due to increasing prominence of the off-center hotspots at higher numerical resolutions, which also tend to look more hourglass-shaped.
+The latter effects are due to increasing prominence of the off-center hotspots at higher resolutions, which also tend to look more hourglass-shaped.
 Indeed, for our lowest resolution, the densest material in the two stars remains relatively cold throughout the entire merger, resembling the synchronized systems described in Sec.~\ref{ssec:synchronization}.
 Finally, we find that if we do not consider the lowest resolution run, the disk half-mass radius varies by 4\%, angular velocity at the half-mass radius varies by 4\%, and the core-envelope mass changes by 3\%.
 This is similar to the results of the resolution tests of \cite{rask+12}.

-The 2.5\% non-axisymmetry convergence times for the half and double-resolution runs are within 14 s of the 275 s non-axisymmetry convergence time of the default run, a small difference that implies a negligible amount of post-merger evolution.
-Only the quarter-resolution run deviated substantially, converging 57 s earlier.
+The 2.5\% non-axisymmetry convergence times for the half and double-particle number runs are within 14 s of the 275 s non-axisymmetry convergence time of the default run, a small difference that implies a negligible amount of post-merger evolution.
+Only the quarter-particle number run deviated substantially, converging 57 s earlier.
 This may simply reflect the smaller number of particles in the disk, where the system is most asymmetric.